google/oatts/README.md

     npm test

+## Discussion

+If you have a question or a topic you'd like to discuss, please feel free to open a discussion on our Google Group [oatts-users](https://groups.google.com/forum/#!forum/oatts-users/).

 ## Contributing

 Contributors are welcome!
-Please see [CONTRIBUTING.md](https://github.com/noahdietz/oatts/blob/master/CONTRIBUTING.md).
+Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Copyright